zilexa/Homeserver/filesystem/README.md

 - [SnapRAID](http://www.snapraid.it/faq#whatisit) via [Snapraid-btrfs](https://github.com/automorphism88/snapraid-btrfs#faq), reap the benefits for home use of SnapRAID-btrfs over BTRFS-RAID.
 - [btrbk](https://github.com/digint/btrbk), the default tool for a wide variety of backup purposes.
 - [nocache](https://github.com/Feh/nocache#nocache---minimize-filesystem-caching-effects)-rsync, only for a specific task (see MergerFS Tiered Caching).
+- hdparm and/or built in Disks tool of Ubuntu to configure drives to sleep after 15min & to make sure drives don't do too many load-cycles, keeps them healthy.

 Why BtrFS?
 - It is stable, used for years by major cloud providers and tech companies.
 It did get a bad reputation because of bugs in the past.
 Emphasis on past.
 In some consumber Linux distributions, it is the default filesystem.